bvds/andes/docs/guides/manager_guide/README.md

 of letters, numbers, and special characters.
 A password must consist of at least 4 characters, have at least one number, letter, and special character, and can be any length.</li>
-<li>Pin Minimum Length - The least number of numbers a user can enter
+<li>PIN Minimum Length - The least number of numbers a user can enter
 to be authenticated in the Space client.
 The default is 6 digits.</li>
-<li>Pin Lock After Attempts - The number of tries a user gets to supply
+<li>PIN Lock After Attempts - The number of tries a user gets to supply
 the correct PIN value before being locked out.
 The default is 10 attempts.
 If a user is locked out, the user must re-enter their username and password to gain access to the Space client.</li>
-<li>Maximum time of offline work - Maximum duration that a device can use
+<li>Maximum Idle Time for PIN Challenge - Maximum duration that a device can use
 Sencha Space offline before being automatically logged off.
-The duration can be set to an amount of minutes, hours, days, weeks, or months.</li>
+The duration can be set to an amount of minutes.</li>
+<li>Save - Save settings.</li>
 </ol>
 {@img ManagerSettingsSecPolicy.png}<br></li>
-<li>Authentication - Lets you set:
+<li><b>Authentication</b> - Lets you set:
 <ol>
 <li>Authentication Method - <b>Invite Only</b> - Indicates that
 you can only add user access to the Space client by an email